 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

 At times, due to circumstances beyond your control, you may find yourself unexpectedly unemployed or facing imminent job loss.
 It could be because your company has closed down, been acquired, or experienced a product line elimination or another unforeseen disaster.
 The specific reason for your unemployment is less critical; what matters is that this sudden change has caught you off guard.
-You don’t have a “Plan B” in place since you hadn’t anticipated a career shift.
-With your world turned upside down, what’s next?
+You don’t have a “Plan B” in place since you hadn’t anticipated a career shift, and with your world turned upside down, what’s next?

 Things to Consider if You Lose Your Job